Category: Worship

 If you have symptoms for COVID or other respiratory illness, please stay home and take care of yourself.

-Our March 2026 give-away-the-plate recipient is the YWCA of Northwest Louisiana.
+Our May 2026 give-away-the-plate recipient is the Highland Center Ministries.

 And you can contribute to All Souls using this online resource.